zmills04/ConvergeCHTMapper/README.md

 it must be specified in settings.yaml using the 'mapSurfaceFile' keyword.

-These python files can be stored anywhere, but the location of runHTC.py must be added to the path along with the converge binaries.
-Assuming that runHTC.py is in the path, the iterative mapper can be started by a SLURM batch script with the line python runHTC.py.
+These python files can be stored anywhere, but the location of runHTC.py must be added to PATH along with the converge binaries.
+Assuming that runHTC.py is in PATH, the iterative mapper can be started by a SLURM batch script with the line python runHTC.py.
 It will automatically determine if the simulation is new, or if it is being restarted based on the existance of htcRunInfo.yaml and output files in the coolant/combustion folder.
 Currently